Ulcerative colitis: Epidemiology

 The first description of ulcerative colitis occurred around the 1850s, and it has become more common since the 1950s.
 Together with Crohn's disease, about 11.2 million people were affected as of 2015, and about one million were affected in the United States as of 2012.
 Each year, ulcerative colitis newly occurs in 1–20 per 100,000 people (incidence), and there are a total of 5–500 per 100,000 with the disease (prevalence).

 In 2015, a worldwide total of 47,400 people died due to inflammatory bowel disease (UC and Crohn's disease).
 The peak onset is between 30 and 40 years of age, with a second peak of onset occurring in the 6th decade of life.
 Ulcerative colitis is equally common among men and women.
 With appropriate treatment the risk of death appears similar to that of the general population.

-The geographic distribution of UC and Crohn's disease is similar worldwide, with the highest number of new cases a year of UC found in Canada, New Zealand and the United Kingdom.
+The geographic distribution of UC and Crohn's disease is similar worldwide.
 The disease is more common in North America and Europe than other regions.
 In general, higher rates are seen in northern locations compared to southern locations in Europe and the United States.
 UC is more common in western Europe compared with eastern Europe.
 Worldwide, the prevalence of UC varies from 2 to 299 per 100,000 people.

 As with Crohn's disease, the rates of UC are greater among Ashkenazi Jews and decreases progressively in other persons of Jewish descent, non-Jewish Caucasians, Africans, Hispanics, and Asians.
 Appendectomy prior to age 20 for appendicitis and current tobacco use are protective against development of UC.
 However, former tobacco use is associated with a higher risk of developing the disease.